JuneStepp/OneLauncher/README.md

 # Features Overview

-- Patching and launchering of DDO and LOTRO
+- Patching and launching of LOTRO and DDO
 - Plugins, skins, and music manager (Currently only in source)
 - Auto optimum WINE setup for Mac and Linux
 - Easy game detection